Triumph Group: 2010s

 In June 2010, Triumph Group acquired Vought Aircraft Industries, a leading producer of aerostructures from the Carlyle Group.
 This acquisition close to doubled the company workforce, and created a 'Tier One Capable' supplier.

 In October 2013 Triumph Group Inc. completed its acquisition of General Donlee Canada Inc., a manufacturer of complex machined components such as gear sets and transmissions.

 In January 2014 the company sold its division Lee Aerospace back to its original founder, Jim Lee.
 Triumph had owned Lee Aerospace for 14 years.

 In December 2015, Triumph Group Inc. announced that Daniel J. Crowley would be named president and chief executive officer effective 4 January 2016.
 Crowley succeeds Richard C. Ill, CEO from 1993 to 2012.
 Ill left retirement to step in after Jeffry D. Frisby resigned.
 Ill was also the chairman since 2009, so when he took over the CEO position after Frisby left, he was succeeded by one of the company's board members, U.S. Air Force (Ret.)
 Gen. Ralph E. Eberhart.

 2020s

 In 2020 Triumph Group's fourth quarter had an operating loss of $40.3 million, this was inclusive of a $66.1 million 'goodwill Product Support' due to the effects of the COVID-19 crisis on the overall aviation market.

 In 2021 Triumph Group signed a Ten Year Contract With Rolls-Royce.

+In May 2023, activist hedge fund Vision One negotiated a cooperation agreement with the Company, resulting in Vision One principals Courtney Mather and Julio C. Acero joining Triumph’s Board.

-In 2023 Triumph Group announced that it had entered into a Memorandum of Understanding (MOU) with Stirling Dynamics with the aim to collaborate on advancing opportunities in the electro-mechanical actuation market.
+In June 2023 Triumph Group announced that it had entered into a Memorandum of Understanding (MOU) with Stirling Dynamics with the aim to collaborate on advancing opportunities in the electro-mechanical actuation market.

+In December 2023, Triumph announced the sale of its Product Support business to AAR Corporation for $725 million.

-In February 2025, private equity firms Warburg Pincus and Berkshire Partners agreed to take Triumph Group private for approximately $3 billion.
+In February 2025, private equity firms Warburg Pincus and Berkshire Partners agreed to take Triumph Group private for approximately $3 billion, or $26 per share.
 This acquisition was completed in July 2025.